 - Set Key Action Points.
 Important action points can send notifications to customers about shipments, automatically choose the right packaging, and more.

 - Use Shipment Tracking Updates.
 Using shipping solutions that allow for accurate updates right to your computer or app – and if possible, integrate with the other automation software you are using.
-Integrated shipping also allows you to automate email updates to customers about when orders are out for delivery and other important status changes.
+Integrated shipping also allows you to automate email updates to customers about when orders are out for delivery; especially with the right ecommerce delivery software and other important status changes.

 19. Track your financial performance